-Nutrient adequacy is commonly calculated using the Nutrient Adequacy Ratio (NAR), a measure that compares an individual’s intake of nutrients to the recommended intake levels of those nutrients.
-The sum of the NAR by nutrient, divided by the number of nutrients, gives an overall indicator known as the Mean Adequacy Ratio (MAR).
-Two studies in Mali found a positive relationship between the Food Varity Score (FVS), which corresponds to the number of different food items consumed over a period of time, and the MAR.
-In addition, it has been shown that a significant level of correlation exists between the Dietary Diversity Score (DDS) which, like the FVS, focuses on nutritional food groups, and the MAR (Hatluy, Torheim, and Oshaug 1998; Torheim et al. 2004; Kennedy et al. 2007).
-Both the DDS and the FVS have been used as indicators of dietary adequacy of children (Arimond and Ruel 2004; Steyn et al. 2006).
-Steyn et al. (2006) concluded that either the FVS or DDS can be used as a simple and quick indicator of the nutritional adequacy of a diet.
-In the Philippines, a significant relationship was found between nutrient adequacy intake and the DDS for children which were not breast feed (Kennedy et al. 2007).
-These studies explored nutrient adequacy indicators at the individual level with the exception of Torheim et al. (2004), who considered both individual and household levels using both DDS and FVS measures.

 Ideally, the nutrient adequacy is measured for individuals.
 Unfortunately, individual consumption data is not available in the LSMS-ISA surveys in Uganda.
 Therefore, we examine household dietary diversity and we assume that household distribute food equitably to optimize the diet of each member according to the total of foods available (Thorne-Lyman et al. 2010; Jones, Shrinivas, and Bezner-Kerr 2014).
 According to Thorne-Lyman et al. (2010), dietary diversity scores are increasingly used as measures of food security and as proxies for nutrient adequacy because the collection of reliable household expenditures data is relatively time consuming and rather complex.
 However, as argued in (Pitt et al.(1990), although intra-household calories allocation varies between members, especially in relationship to gender, the work and other activities of each household member can explain those differences.
 According to the authors, “household are averse to inequality”.
 Accordingly, as a second best solution we take household consumption as imperfectly reflecting the dietary condition of individual household members.

+For smallholders in developing countries, production and consumption decisions are non-separable.
+This means that production decisions are affected by household preferences (consumption decisions).
+Therefore, we analyse the relationship between production diversity, food consumption and dietary diversity within the theory of agricultural household models (Singh et al. 1986; Sadoulet and De Janvry 1995).
+In this theory, household members organize their labour and farm resources with the objective of maximizing utility over consumption goods and leisure in an economic environment defined by market failures, such as controlled prices and overt subsidies, and market uncertainties inherent in rain-fed agriculture where market infrastructure is inadequate.
+Small holders produce goods for consumption and for sale (at local markets).
+Access to credit markets is still limited for them, and to overcome cash constraints primarily through farm sales family members take on off-farm jobs.
+In the case of cash constraints for (food) consumption, farmers also sell livestock or farm equipment.

 Measurement of dietary diversity

-We aim to link production diversity and the diversity of household consumption in Uganda similar to (Jones, Shrinivas, and Bezner-Kerr 2014) with their analysis for Malawi.
-In keeping with the literature on this topic and to provide a rough crosscheck of outcomes, we use several measures of dietary diversity.
-In order to compare our work with previous results we test two commonly accepted measures of dietary diversity which have been linked to a healthy nutrient diet, namely, the FVS and DDS measures previously presented (Hatluy, Torheim, and Oshaug 1998; Arimond and Ruel 2004; Torheim et al. 2004; Steyn et al. 2006; Kennedy et al. 2007).
+For nutrition diversity in Uganda, we use the same indicators as Jones et al. (2014) for Malawi.
+We test two commonly accepted measures of dietary diversity which have been linked to a healthy nutrient diet, namely, the FVS and DDS measures previously presented (Hatluy et al. 1998; Arimond and Ruel 2004; Torheim et al. 2004; Steyn et al. 2006; Kennedy et al. 2007).